web

 The FWC's Online Learning Portal has more information about enterprise agreements and employee pay and entitlements.

-Are the base rates in an agreement subject to any increases?
+Increases to base rates in an agreement

-No, unless there are increases provided in the agreement.
+Base rates in an agreement will only increase if there are increases provided in the agreement.

 The Annual Wage Review doesn't automatically apply to agreements.